Kevin Owens: Pro Wrestling Guerrilla (2005–2008)

 While wrestling in CZW, Steen also began working for Pro Wrestling Guerrilla (PWG).
 On May 13, 2005, at Jason Takes PWG, Steen was entered into his first feud in PWG, when he helped Excalibur defeat Super Dragon in a Guerrilla Warfare match, in the process revealing himself as the fake Super Dragon, who had been attacking the real one the past few months.
 On August 6, 2005, Steen won the PWG Championship after defeating A.J.
-Styles at Zombies [Shouldn't Run].
+Styles at Zombies Shouldn't Run.
 Steen held the title for nearly four months before losing the championship to Joey Ryan at Chanukah Chaos (The C's Are Silent), following interference from Super Dragon.
 Steen's feud with Super Dragon ended on December 16, 2005, at Astonishing X-Mas, where he was defeated in a Guerrilla Warfare match.

 In 2006, Steen began teaming with El Generico, and they began to pursue the PWG World Tag Team Championship.
 On July 29, 2007, at Giant-Size Annual No. #4, Steen and Generico defeated the reigning champions PAC and Roderick Strong to become the PWG World Tag Team Champions.
 They successfully defended the belts for almost three months before ultimately losing them to the team of Davey Richards and Super Dragon on October 27 in England as part of PWG's "European Vacation II" tour.
-The next night, Steen teamed with PAC in an attempt to regain the belts from Dragon and Richards, announcing before the match that if he lost, he'd leave the company indefinitely.
+The next night, Steen teamed with PAC in an attempt to regain the belts from Dragon and Richards, announcing before the match that if he lost, he would leave the company indefinitely.
 Steen and PAC lost, leading to Steen leaving PWG.

 However, Steen returned to PWG and, along with El Generico, won the title for a second time, this time from The Dynasty (Joey Ryan and Scott Lost) on March 21, 2008, in an impromptu match.
 Steen and Generico became the first team in PWG history to be a part of the annual Dynamite Duumvirate Tag Team Title Tournament to defend the belts in each match they had.
 In the tournament finals, they lost the title to Jack Evans and Roderick Strong, thus ending their second reign.
 Ultimately, Steen left PWG after interest from ROH increased.
 According to Steen, he could not wrestle for ROH and PWG at the same time and chose ROH because of the money and the exposure.